neeraj-gs/CourseGen-AI/README.md

 ```bash
   https://coursegen-x-ai.vercel.app/
 ```
-This is the recorded video that is currently deployed , A fully fledged app will soon be deployed
+This is the recorded video that is currently deployed , A fully-fledged app will soon be deployed Need To Implement the stripe integration and fix the parallel calling of all api requests at once , and need to fix API limiting factor.